The Lily of Killarney: Act One

 At Tore Cregan, the ancestral home of Hardress Cregan, guests praise the 'bachelor' heir, paying little heed to the fact that Cregan is secretly married to Eily (the 'Colleen Bawn' = Gaelic 'the fair maid'), the eponymous Lily of Killarney.
-They go off to an impromptu moonlight race between the horses of the two of the guests.
+They go off to an impromptu moonlight race between the horses of two of the guests.
 Mrs Cregan is now left alone, and to her enters Corrigan, a 'middle man' who holds a mortgage on the Tore Cregan estates.
 Corrigan threatens to dispossess Cregan and his mother, who have mortgaged their lands to him, unless Cregan marries the heiress Ann Shute.
 Danny the boatman is now heard singing 'off'.
 Corrigan informs Mrs Cregan that he is waiting to row her son over the water to visit Eily.

 In Eily's cottage, Father Tom urges her to persuade Hardress to proclaim their marriage to the world, but Hardress arrives and asks Eily to give up the certificate of their marriage altogether.
 Myles and the priest intervene, and Hardress departs enraged.